2206-devops-batch/AlexS-project0/README.md

 - Search Bar: If the item database becomes too much, a search bar is needed.

 ## How to Install and Run the Project
-- Clone the repository

-Method One:
+- run git clone https://github.com/2206-devops-batch/AlexS-project0 on terminal
 - Install the following packages
     - pip install -r requirements.txt
 - run ./start.sh [OPTIONAL:username] [OPTIONAL:password] on terminal